PsySajith/binance-futures-trading-bot/README.md

 ## API Key Configuration

-In `cli.py`, set your credentials (use placeholders before committing):
+In `cli.py`, set your credentials (use your binance-api in placeholders before use):

 ```python
 API_KEY = "YOUR_TESTNET_API_KEY"